Valeriy Heletey: Biography

 During his maiden speech Heletey hinted that Ukraine would regain control of Crimea, annexed by Russia in 2014: "I am convinced that Ukraine will win, and trust me, a victory parade will certainly be held in a Ukrainian Sevastopol."
-At the end of August/beginning of September 2014 he wrote on his Facebook page that the rebels had been defeated and Russia had been forced to begin a full-scale invasion of the region with regular forces, saying: "A great war has arrived at our doorstep - the likes of which Europe has not seen since World War Two.
+At the end of August/beginning of September 2014 he wrote on his Facebook page that the militants had been defeated and Russia had been forced to begin a full-scale invasion of the region with regular forces, saying: "A great war has arrived at our doorstep - the likes of which Europe has not seen since World War Two.
 Unfortunately, the losses in such a war will be measured not in the hundreds but thousands and tens of thousands."

-On 1 September 2014, Newsweek reported that Heletei claimed on his Facebook page that Russia threatened Ukraine with nuclear attack if it did not stop fighting rebels.
+On 1 September 2014, Newsweek reported that Heletei claimed on his Facebook page that Russia threatened Ukraine with nuclear attack if it did not stop fighting "rebels".

 On 12 October 2014, Ukrainian President Petro Poroshenko accepted Heletey's resignation, saying that it was time for a change in the country's defense leadership.
 After he was replaced by National Guard of Ukraine commander Stepan Poltorak, Heletey was appointed head of the State Guard of Ukraine.

 On 20 October 2014, the Temporary Investigative Commission of Verkhovna Rada (Ukrainian parliamentary inquiry into the Battle of Ilovaisk) published a report on events related to the "Ilovaisk's cauldron" where it acknowledged that the tragedy at Ilovaisk took place due to inadequate actions of the Defence Minister Heletey and the Chief of General Staff Muzhenko.